Engee documentation

 hline!(0.5:(m+0.5), c=:black)

-The degrees of truth of the output terms are defined in the maximum function of the subconclusions according to the expressions:
+The degrees of truth of the output terms are determined in the maximum function from the conclusions according to the expressions:

 Defuzzification

-implements the centre of gravity method for one-point sets (COGS).
-The midpoints for the membership functions of the output terms are: .
-The calculation is realised without and with ( ) and with ( ).
-For modelling and testing we use the first method.
+In the subsystem defuzzyfication The center of gravity method for single-point sets (COGS) is implemented.
+The midpoints for the membership functions of the output terms: .
+The calculation is implemented without reducing the degrees of membership to the sum ( ) and with a cast ( ).
+For modeling and testing, we further use the first method.

 # @markdown **Программное управление моделированием:**